idank/holykeebs-docs/guides/buyers-guide/index.md

 ### Thumb Cluster

 Keyball has a unique thumb cluster that allows either Kailh's choc low profile or MX switches.
 If you're building the keyboard yourself and you're not sure which one, add a pack of low profile hotswap sockets to your order to have both options.

-### LEDs

-We are doing a trial run of offering LEDs as part of our kits / build service.
-You can either get the LEDs unsoldered or soldered.
-There's an additional build charge on top of the build service cost for soldering LEDs due to the amount of extra work required.

 ## More